Luoyang Christmas fire: Incident

 On the night of the incident, over 400 people were celebrating Christmas in the dance club, over its rated capacity of 200 people.
 Meanwhile, Wang Chengtai was checking the electrical circuitry around the department store.
-At 8:20pm, he was told by the director of Dennis to weld shut the two holes in the metal plate at the stairwell.
+At 8:20 pm, he was told by the director of Dennis to weld shut the two holes in the metal plate at the stairwell.
 As he was the only welder at the time, he was told to find some assistants to help him with the welding; for that, he enlisted the help of two fresh produce workers of the department store.
 After some initial troubles with powering on the blowtorch, Wang successfully turned it on with the help of Zhou Jian, an electrician also working that night.
 He subsequently tested the blowtorch, aiming it at one of the holes in the steel plate from about a fist away, emitting a shower of sparks through the hole and confirming that it was working as normal.
-Behind the plate, the level was filled with various fabrics and woods products, with ignition temperatures ranging from 205 to 430 °C, while the temperature of welding sparks have a temperature of 800 °C several seconds after leaving the electrode.
+Behind the plate, the level was filled with various fabrics and wood products, with ignition temperatures ranging from 205 to 430 °C, while the temperature of welding sparks have a temperature of 800 °C several seconds after leaving the electrode.

-At 9pm, as Wang was preparing the plate for welding, a construction worker came by and questioned Wang on whether it would be safe to weld, given that the contents behind the plate were too dark to see.
+At 9 pm, as Wang was preparing the plate for welding, a construction worker came by and questioned Wang on whether it would be safe to weld, given that the contents behind the plate were too dark to see.
 As neither of them had torches, Wang passed a sparking welding rod through the hole for the construction worker to check, on which he noticed a bundle of processed wood smouldering, and immediately called out to nearby workers to put the fire out.
 While many rushed to try fight the fire, they faced difficulties, as they were only able to pour water through the two holes in the plate; a lack of pressure in the fire hoses resulted in the initial efforts at firefighting being futile.
-The fire brigades were only called around 30 minutes after the smouldering was noticed, after the managing vice-director of Dennis arrived at 9:20pm on a routine visit in preparations for opening.
+The fire brigades were only called around 30 minutes after the smouldering was noticed, after the managing vice-director of Dennis arrived at 9:20 pm on a routine visit in preparations for opening.